Talor-A/talor-a.github.io/_posts/2019-05-21-junior-career-guide.md

          - Through family friends
          - At a concert

          When working with people you know, I personally have felt much safer and less in danger of getting ghosted / taken advantage of (though you should always be careful).

       2. Taking the time to

-3. **Know your worth.**

-   1.

 **Conclusion**